inbo/camera-trap-datasets/README.md

 ## Repo structure

 The structure for each dataset in [datasets](datasets) is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) and the [Checklist recipe](https://github.com/trias-project/checklist-recipe).
 Files and directories indicated with `GENERATED` should not be edited manually.
+Raw data is not synchronized with Github.
+The raw data must be downloaded from Agouti and placed in the correct local folder.

 ```
 ├── data